Publications

 (link)

-Firm Consolidations and Labor Market Outcomes
+Firm Consolidations and Labor Market Outcomes.
+Resubmitted at Journal of Economic Behavior and Organization

 (joint with Sabien Dobbelaere, Grace McCormack, and Daniel Prinz)